OpenSTEF/openstef/docs/source/user_guide/guides/reliability_fallback.rst

    different to make its operational meaning clearer in configuration:
    "should the flatliner predict a non-zero value (the median) instead of the default zero."

+   The ``median_window`` parameter on :class:`~openstef_models.models.forecasting.flatliner_forecaster.FlatlinerForecaster`
+   accepts an optional :class:`~datetime.timedelta` that limits the median calculation to a trailing window of recent data.
+This avoids stale predictions when historical load levels have shifted significantly over time.
+When set to ``None``, the median is computed over all available training data.

 How Selection Actually Works
 ----------------------------